 a revival of the annual summer cultural gatherings

-The Palmer Lake Historical Society with Colorado Humanities and the Friends of the Piles Peak Library District
+The Palmer Lake Historical Society and the Friends of the Pikes Peak Library District

 The Palmer Lake Historical Society is proud to present the 2018 Return of the Rocky Mountain Chautauqua in our historic town of Palmer Lake, nestled at the foot of Rampart Range 20 miles north of Colorado Springs and four miles west of Monument.

 The original Chautauqua Assembly came to Palmer Lake in 1886 and was an annual summer event for more than two decades.
 Palmer Lake hosted one of the first Chautauqua Assemblies in the Rocky Mountain West.